|SF project page|

 DMTCP is currently maintained by Kapil Arya, Gene Cooperman, Rohan Garg, Jiajun Cao, and Artem Polyakov.
 The list of active developers continues to evolve.

-The DMTCP project is partially supported by Intel Corporation and by the National Science Foundation under grant OCI-0960978.
+The DMTCP project is partially supported by grants from Intel Corporation, and from the National Science Foundation under grant ACI-1440788.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of Intel Corporation or of the National Science Foundation.

 Click here for comments.